MicrosoftEdge/Demos/1DIV/README.md

 If you make a change to a file in the `src` directory of this demo app, or update a dependency, you must build the app locally, and then commit the generated files.
 This demo app is not built automatically using Continuous Integration (CI).

-To build this demo app locally, at a command prompt such as git bash, run the following commands in the present directory:
+To build this demo app locally, at a command prompt such as Windows Terminal, run the following commands in the present directory:

 ```
 npm install